oneapi-src/oneAPI-samples/DirectProgramming/C++/CompilerInfrastructure/guided_matmul_opt_report/README.md

    Sum of result = 195853.999899
    ```

 Record the execution time reported in the output.
-This is the baseline.
+This is the baseline without auto-vectorization.

 ## Generate an Optimization Report